From Legacy to Leading Edge: How to Build Effective Software Re-Engineering Strategy

 A multi-tenant Ruby on Rails startup was facing significant issues, including slow response times under load, increased development times for new features, a single point of failure, and inadequate security mechanisms.
 Provided Software Audit services revealed that the monolithic architecture of the application was a primary barrier to scaling.

-MobiDev proposed a plan to optimize the codebase, transition to a microservices architecture, and migrate to a new cloud infrastructure.
+MobiDev proposed a plan to optimize the codebase, proceed migration to microservices, and build a new cloud infrastructure.
 The implementation involved augmenting the client’s team with our engineers and architects to bridge the expertise gap and provide technical oversight.

 Challenges